BitCANN/bitcann-contracts/README.md

 | 1 | Any UTXO from self | Back to self |
 | 2 | [AuctionNFT](#auctionnft) | Reward output |

+> **Important**: Applications must verify that user added name follows the rules.
+Failing to do so will result in the auction being invalidated and the user losing their bid amount.

 #### DomainOwnershipGuard